-A cluster headache is one-sided head pain that may involve tearing of the eyes and a stuffy nose.
-Attacks occur regularly for 1 week to 1 year, separated by long pain-free periods that last at least 1 month, possibly longer.
+A cluster headache is a type of headache.
+It is one-sided head pain that may involve tearing of the eyes and a stuffy nose.
+Attacks occur regularly for 1 week to 1 year.
+The attacks are separated by pain-free periods that last at least 1 month or longer.

 Tests, such as an MRI of the head, may be needed to rule out other causes of the headaches.